ndrean/linear_regression_nx_axon/README.md

 Then approaching the solution with a gradient descent.
 This time, I use the `.grad` macro.
 Some graphics are added to understand the importance of coefficients.

 Finally, a first encounter with `Axon` by using the most basic Neural Network.
+The activation is `:linear` and the loss is `: mean_squared_error`.
+It is important to use `compile: EXLA`.